Fight Traffic Ticket in North CarolinaPage OverviewSUMMARY: How to Fight a North Carolina Traffic Ticket

 Inform the Court In Person

-You must appear in court to enter a not guilty plea.
+You must appear in court to fight your traffic ticket.
 If you cannot appear on the date listed on your citation, call the Clerk of Court and ask for a new hearing date.
-It may or may not be granted.
-Or, in some cases, a traffic ticket attorney may be allowed to appear for you.
+It may or may not be granted; or, in some cases, a traffic ticket attorney may be allowed to appear for you.

 Consulting a traffic ticket lawyer in North Carolina can increase your chances of reaching a plea bargain agreement for reduced charges, or for having the traffic ticket dismissed.
 This may not only prevent your NC driver's license from getting suspended, but also spare you from increased car insurance rates.

-After entering a not guilty plea, the presiding judge will issue a trial date.
-Until then, you’ll need to build your case.
+After entering a "not guilty" plea, the presiding judge will issue a trial date.
+Until then, you'll need to build your case.
 Strongly consider getting legal counsel to handle your defense if your budget allows.
-Otherwise, if you opt to represent yourself, you’ll need to contact witnesses and gather facts.
+Otherwise, you'll need to contact witnesses and gather facts yourself.

 Negotiate a Plea Deal

-You’ll present your case before a judge sitting without a jury.
-After hearing the case the judge will then render a verdict.
-If found guilty, you will be instructed of fines and penalties.
+You'll present your case before a judge sitting without a jury.
+After hearing the case, the judge will then render a verdict.
+If found "guilty," you will be informed of your fines and penalties.

 Any type of NC moving violation appearing on your driving record could cause a spike in your car insurance rates.
 Rather than stretch your budget, you always have the option to shop online for lower car insurance rates.Other Topics in This Section